ClaudiWolf2056/WiiUCamera/README.md

 Upon completion, you will get a WiiUCamera.wuhb file ready to use.

-📝 Changelog (v1.1.8)
+📝 Changelog (v1.2.0)
+- NEW: Effects Panel in Editor!
+Adjust Brightness, Contrast, and Black & White filter with ease.

-CRITICAL FIX: Solved the freeze issue when closing the application.
-Now uses libwhb logic (WHBProcInit/Shutdown) for a clean and instant exit.
+- FIX: Solved the image distortion issue when saving edited photos.
+Now saving is pixel-perfect and corruption-free.

-IMPROVEMENT: Resources (images/fonts) are now automatically packed inside the .wuhb file.
-Manual folder copying to SD is no longer necessary.
-FIX: Corrected inverted video orientation in the gallery (still has blue filter).
-NEW: Instructions added to camera modes.
+- FIX: Gallery Layout.
+Photos are now properly spaced and fit perfectly on the screen when viewed.

+- NEW: Added Delete (X) function in Gallery to remove unwanted files.

+- UI: Improved button clarity and layout in the Editor.

 🤝 Credits and Acknowledgements
 Main Developer: ClaudiWolf2056